stognera/Terraform/README.md

 2) We setup our servers and other resources using Puppet to automate servers configuration
 3) We finish setting up Jenkins/Gerrit to automate our builds and code review.

-At this point you are using Terraform to build your cloud setup, github for source control, Puppet for infrastructure as code, Jenkins/Gerrit for continuous integration.
+At this point you are using Terraform to build our cloud setup, github for source control, a configured Puppet Server for infrastructure as code, Jenkins/Gerrit for continuous integration.
 # We have DevOps!